 Yes.
-France ratified the Brussels Convention on Maritime Liens and Mortgages dated 10 April 1926, incorporated into French domestic law through articles 31 to 41 of the Law of 3 January 1967, bearing in mind that an additional maritime lien is provided under article 12 of the Law no. 69-8 of 3 January 1969 ("the shipping agent's claim for disbursements paid outside the port of registry of the vessel").
+France ratified the Brussels Convention on Maritime Liens and Mortgages dated 10 April 1926, incorporated into French domestic law (art.
+L.5114-7 et seq. of the Code of Transports), it being highlighted that an additional maritime lien is provided under article L.5114-8 of the Code of Transports ("the shipping agent's claim for disbursements paid outside the port registry of the vessel").